FedericoBusero/ESP32-CAM_ZeppelinCAM/README.md

 - URL : http://192.168.4.1 of http://z.be

 ## Hardware
-It has been developped and tested on following platforms, but it is easy to adapt for other chips:
+It has been developed and tested on following platforms, but it is easy to adapt for other chips:
 - AI-Thinker ESP32CAM
 - XIAO ESP32S3 Sense